Convert Watts per Square Meter to Kilowatts per Square Meter

 When do you need to convert between Watts per Square Meter and Kilowatts per Square Meter?

-A heat-flux unit equal to 1,000 W/m².
+A heat-flux unit equal to exactly 1,000 W/m².
 Watt per Square Meter and Kilowatt per Square Meter are both heat flux units, so conversion comes up whenever one source of information uses one unit and another uses the other — a classic cross-reference challenge in engineering, trade, travel, and everyday life.